The Sonicare ProtectiveClean 4300 is a very good electric toothbrush, featuring Sonciare’s BrushSync reminder technology.

 - Built in timer and 30 second pacer

-- Pressure sensor to stop you brushing too hard
+- A pressure sensor to stop you brushing too hard

 - Travel case included

 - 2+ week battery life

 One of the great features of the 4300 is the fact that it comes with a travel case, to protect the brush and make it more convenient to transport it.

 Whilst some of us may be on the road or travelling more frequently than others, it is a nice to have as is a battery life that will last the time we are away for.

 Most people tend to go away for a night, a long weekend, maybe a week or 2 on holiday.